"I am not embarrassed to tell you that I believe in miracles." —Corazon Aquino, Political Leader and President of the Philippines (1986 - 1992).

 The Philippines is considered an emerging market economy.
-It has the 13th largest population and the 43rd largest economy in the world, making it a popular destination for international investors.
-In fact, Goldman Sachs named it as one of its Next Eleven economies, projecting that it will become the 14th largest economy in the world by 2050—an economic miracle by many measures.
+It has the 13th largest population and the 28th largest economy in the world, making it a popular destination for international investors.
+In fact, Goldman Sachs named it as one of its Next Eleven (N-11) economies.
+The Philippines is projected to be the 16th largest economy in the world by 2050—an economic miracle by many measures.

-The Philippines' newly industrialized economy has transitioned from an agricultural focus to a service-based economy over the past several years.
-As of 2011, approximately 52% of the economy was based in the service sector, 33% was based in the agricultural sector, and 15% was based in the industrial/manufacturing sector, according to the CIA World Factbook.
+Over the past several years, the Philippines has transitioned from an agricultural economy to a service-based economy.
+According to the CIA World Factbook, as of 2019, approximately 61% of the economy was based in the service sector, 9% was based in the agricultural sector, and 30% was based in the industrial sector.

 From Toyota to Intel to IBM, the country houses many large multinational corporations looking to lower their costs and take advantage of low domestic wages and a highly educated English-speaking workforce.
-The country also houses a large mineral and geothermal resource, producing more geothermal energy than almost any other country in the world in 2020, with the exception of the United States and Indonesia.
+The country houses a large supply of mineral and geothermal resources, which produced more geothermal energy than almost any other country in the world in 2020, with the exception of the United States and Indonesia.
 It is also a leader in business process outsourcing (BPO), which is one of the fastest-growing industries in the world.

 Ways to Invest in the Philippines

-The Philippines offers international investors exposure to one of the Next Eleven economies, but there are many risks that should be carefully considered, ranging from geopolitical risk to reliance on foreign economies to support its growth.
-Benefits of investing in the Philippines include:
+The Philippines offers international investors exposure to one of the N-11 economies, but there are many risks that should be carefully considered, ranging from geopolitical risk to reliance on foreign economies to support its growth.
+Risks of investing in the Philippines include:

 - Geopolitical Risks.
 The Philippines faces a number of geopolitical risks, including weak internal security, political corruption, and potential trouble in the South China Sea.